 - Complete a Language, Literacy and Numeracy assessment and achieve a minimum exit level 3 in Reading and Numeracy.
 The LLN is determined by the Department of Education but administered by Strategix after enrolment.

 VET student loans will not be approved for students who do not meet eligibility requirements.
+A VET student loan gives rise to a HELP debt that continues to be a debt due to the Commonwealth until it is repaid.
 For more information on VET Student Loans and eligibility view the fact sheets on the Department of Education and Training website www.education.gov.au/vet-student-loans

 For 2018, the Fee-HELP limit is $102,392 for most students.
 Students should be aware that any Fee-HELP loan (including a VET student loan) may affect their borrowing capacity.
 Students who are unsure should seek independent financial advice before applying.